jeffgran/atom-selection-mode/README.md

 # selection-mode package

-When selection-mode is on, ALL cursor movement modifies the selection
+When selection-mode is on, ALL cursor movement modifies the selection.
+[View on atom.io](https://atom.io/packages/selection-mode).

 ## Description